abhimore1234/abhimore1234/README.md

 (110, 'Tanvi Gokhale', 28, 'Female', 'Pune');
 ________________________________________
 ✅ Step 3: 12 SQL DML Queries
+SELECT * FROM Students;

+SELECT * FROM Students
+WHERE city IN ('Pune', 'Mumbai');

+SELECT * FROM Students
+WHERE name LIKE 'A%';

+UPDATE Students
+SET city = 'Aurangabad'
+WHERE student_id = 105;

+DELETE FROM Students
+WHERE age < 18;

+SELECT city, COUNT(*) AS total_students
+FROM Students
+GROUP BY city;

+SELECT UPPER(name) AS uppercase_name, city
+FROM Students;

+SELECT * FROM Students
+WHERE age BETWEEN 18 AND 25;

+SELECT * FROM Students
+ORDER BY age DESC;

+SELECT * FROM Students WHERE city = 'Pune'
+UNION
+SELECT * FROM Students WHERE city = 'Nagpur';

+SELECT * FROM Students
+WHERE name LIKE '%e';
+UPDATE Students SET city = CASE student_id WHEN 1 THEN 'Pune' WHEN 2 THEN 'Mumbai' WHEN 3 THEN 'Delhi' END WHERE student_id IN (1, 2, 3);

 1. Select all students
 SELECT * FROM Students;
 2. Select students from Pune or Mumbai